The Bumper Crew Guide to the

 A final note from me...

 I hope you didn't lose scope of what this post was about.
 It wasn't about telling you the Fujifilm X-Series is the best system money can buy, because I don't think it is, it was to tell you that I think the Fujifilm X-Series is a cracking travel camera series - small, light, versatile, and a camera system that produces great results, and can also be a cost effective alternative to the big hitters and their flagship cameras.
-If you have any questions or comments, please get in touch through Instagram, through our contact page or email me on email@example.com.
+If you have any questions or comments, please get in touch through Instagram or email me on email@example.com.
 I'd love to hear your thoughts or if you decided to go ahead and buy a Fujifilm camera!

 Nala, shot on Fujifilm XF35mm F1.4 R